Co-curricular

 Active student participation within the performing arts is encouraged by a dedicated team of teaching staff who provide a range of co-curricular performance opportunities.

-School Production
+College Production

 Ensemble